pfertyk/blog/content/009-vim-for-sane-people.md

 set statusline+=%l:%c(%p%%)
 ```

-First line makes the status line always visible.
+The first line makes the status line always visible.
 Next, we clear any existing status line configuration and display what follows:

-* the name of the current file and the modified flag ('[+]')
+* the name of the current file and the modified flag (`[+]`)
 * current class and function name (only for Python files, requires `mgedmin/pythonhelper.vim` plugin)
-* any warning message
+* any warning messages
-* Syntastic flag (showing, by default, first error line and total number of errors)
+* Syntastic flag (showing, by default, first error line and the total number of errors)
-* restore normal highlight and align the rest of the status line right
+* restore the normal highlight color and right align the rest of the status line
 * the current line, column and percentage through the file

 ### Syntax

-For syntax highlighting I use the fantascit plugin called `syntastic`:
+For syntax highlighting I use a plugin called `syntastic`:

 ```vim
 Plugin 'scrooloose/syntastic'